 - 5.4.1.
 Before the start of each game, prepare for the game in the following steps: - 5.4.2.
 Present the main deck and G deck you will use for this game to your opponent.
 The main deck and G deck will need to fulfill rule 5.1.1 and 5.3 at this time. - 5.4.3.
 Choose a grade 0 card from your main deck, and put it face down on your vanguard circle.
 This card is not revealed until you begin the game.
 This unit is called your "first vanguard". - 5.4.3.1.
 Each player places all the cards in his or her G deck in his or her G zone face down in a stack, and shuffles his or her main deck.
 Then, each player may shuffle his or her opponent's main deck.
 Each player puts his or her main deck face down on his or her deck zone afterwards. - 5.4.3.2.
-Randomly determine which player goes first. - 5.4.3.2.1.
+Randomly determine which player goes first - 5.4.3.2.1.
 You may not determine who goes first in any other way, and you may not use a random method to decide who gets to choose who goes first. - 5.4.3.3.
-Each vanguard's vanguard damage is set to 0 - 5.4.3.4.
+Each vanguard's vanguard damage is set to 0. - 5.4.3.4.
 Each player draws five cards from his or her deck and makes the initial hand.
-Then, from the player going first, each player chooses any number of cards in his or her hand and shuffles them back into his or her deck, then draws the same number of cards as he or she returned to the deck.
-If you choose not to put any cards back, then you do not shuffle.
+Then, from the player going first, each player chooses any number of cards in his or her hand and puts them on the bottom of his or her deck, then draws the same number of cards as he or she returned to the deck, and players that returned one or more cards shuffle their deck